 Plasterboard Fixings – When hanging anything heavy from a plasterboard wall, it is always better to use more fixings than you might normally need.
 Using four plasterboard fixings instead of, say, two fixings, will greatly help to spread the load of the wall unit, shelf, etc, and therefore reduce the chance of the fixings pulling out of the wall.

 Walls that have been dry-lined (Dry Lining: fixing a layer of plasterboard to battens screwed or nailed onto brick or block wall to improve insulation) may need a slightly different approach when fixing things to them.
 The cavity in a dry-lined wall is usually only about 40mm maximum, so your choice of fixing may be restricted.

 If fixing light loads, you can use normal plasterboard fixings such as self-drill plugs and poly toggles.
 However, if you are planning to hang a heavier load, you should use a frame plug system.
-Frame plugs are very long wall plugs and screws which can span the cavity in a dry-lined wall and fix in to the brick or blockwork behind.
+Frame plugs are very long wall plugs and screws that can span the cavity in a dry-lined wall and fix into the brick or blockwork behind.
 When using frame plugs, make sure you choose one which is long enough to pass through the cavity and into the wall to a depth of at least 40mm.

 Plasterboard is without a doubt a great building material.
-It is lightweight, easy to handle and easy to fix to a wooden stud framework.
+It is lightweight, easy to handle, and easy to fix to a wooden stud framework.
 Considering the thickness of it, it provides reasonable insulation from both sound and heat/cold and does a good job of resisting fire.
 Sadly, it is not very good at having things hung from it.